 Even while you are abroad, you remain an important member of the Macalester community.
 You can always contact one of the people or offices listed in the Resources section of this website to help guide you in your decisions or support if you should experience sexual assault or harassment.

 Interim Title IX Coordinator, Tara Adams 651-696-6258

 Sexual Violence Prevention Program Coordinator & Deputy Title IX Coordinator, Laura Linder-Scholer 651-696-6807

 Health & Wellness Center Counseling 651-696-6275 Individual counseling and support groups are available to students both before studying away and after returning.

 Health & Wellness Center Medical Services 651-696-6275 Information on study away preparation and tips for travel, plus medical services are available to students before and after travel.

-Sexual Assault & Harassment Support Team (SAST) Volunteer members of the staff and faculty who are committed to sexual violence prevention and who can offer support, guidance, and referrals.
+Sexual Assault & Harassment Support Team (SAST) Trained members of the staff and faculty who are committed to sexual violence prevention and can offer support, guidance, and referrals.